Your newborn baby’s sleeping patterns

 Newborn babies sleep a lot (up to 18 hours a day), but your baby will have their own pattern of waking and sleeping.

 Whatever this pattern is, it’s unlikely to fit in with yours.
 Newborns don’t know the difference between night and day, and it’s very normal for babies to wake up regularly.
 You’ll probably be up several times during the night to feed, change and comfort your baby.
+Find out more about your baby's sleeping patterns.

 Apart from feeling extremely tired, if you’re having sleepless nights you may also feel: